habby1337/yourMusic2.0/README.md

 ## 👮 1.5 Authentication
-Go to `https://BACKEND.com/api/v1/auth.php` in the browser and login with the account you want to use. (this is account who gets the song in queue) [keep in mind that it should redirect you to the homepage (`homepage_url`)]
+Go to `https://BACKEND.com/api/v1/auth.php` in the browser and login with the account you want to use. (this is account who gets the song in queue) [keep in mind that it should redirect you to the homepage (`homepage_url`)] or use the `https://frontenddomain.com/authorizeMe` endpoint to get redirected to the login page.

 ## 🎉 1.6 Enjoy
 Go to `https://YourBeautifulFRONTEND.com` and enjoy the app. (every one can use it and add songs to the queue)